belle2/basf2/online_book/computing/gbasf2.rst

 * A job took too long at a site
 * etc.

-For beginners, consider the the following:
+For users, consider the the following set of conditions:

 .. code-block:: python